packages

 data[all_tags, on = "tag", `:=`(release_ts = i.release_ts)]

-# exclude positions before the release and 24h after
+# exclude positions before the release with an additional 24h

 data <- data[datetime > release_ts + 24 * 3600]

-# exclude positions after this date (bird died):
+# exclude positions after a specific date (e.g. when the bird died):

 data <- data[!(tag == "3103" &